Spinal surgery can change a person's life.

 Many different operations are available for a host of spinal problems.

-The British Spine Registry was set up by the British Association of Spinal Surgeons to monitor the outcomes of spinal procedures, collecting valuable and
+The British Spine Registry was set up by the British Association of Spine Surgeons to monitor the outcomes of spinal procedures, collecting valuable and

-insightful data to better understand procedures, techniques and a patient’s experience and quality of life.
+insightful data, to better understand procedures and techniques and a patient’s experience and quality of life.

 A registry collects large volumes of

 clinical and patient outcome data for all who undergo particular operations.
-The information collected is analysed to increase our understanding of an operation’s success.
+The information collected is analysed to increase the clinical understanding of an operation’s

 The British Spine Registry

 (BSR) is a web-based database for the collection of information about spinal surgery in the UK.

 The BSR was established in May 2012 with

 the aim to improve patient safety and monitor the results of spinal surgery.